FremontTeng/CZ2005-Operarting-System/README.md

 # NTU-Labs
-This is where I put and compile all my lab stuff and self-learning here.
+This is where I put and compile all my lab stuff.